 Ken holds an M.D. from Northwestern University and trained in pathology at Duke University.
 He is an inventor on over 30 patents and patent applications and has authored or co-authored over 30 publications.

-Jacqueline Johnson, Ph.D. is co-founder and Chief Operating Officer of Sydnexis Inc. Her role includes but is not limited to the management of finance, manufacturing, preclinical toxicology studies, analytical chemistry, and quality programs for the Company.
+Jacqueline Johnson, Ph.D. is co-founder and has been Chief Operating Officer of Sydnexis since 2017.
+Her role includes but is not limited to the management of finance, manufacturing, preclinical toxicology studies, analytical chemistry, and quality programs for the Company.

 Prior to Sydnexis, Dr. Johnson was President of Development and Strategic Consulting LLC for 10 years (2004-2014).
 This firm offered management expertise to biotechnology clients in the areas of regulatory and clinical affairs.
 In addition, Dr. Johnson held interim management roles in biotech start-ups as acting CEO of Trinity Pharmaceutical and acting COO of Revision Therapeutics.